Go to: Introduction, Notation, Index

 In all the equations below, x, y, z, X, Y and Z are the unknown vectors or matrices.

 A conic, or conic section, is the locus of points satisfying the quadratic equation [x; 1]TS[x; 1]=0 where x[2#1] is a 2-dimentional real vector and S[3#3] is a real symmetric matrix; all non-zero multiples of S result in the same conic.
-It is convenient to partition S as S=[A[2#2] b; bT c]=[RDRT b; bT c] where R is a 2#2 rotation matrix and D=diag(d) where d contains the eigenvalues of A ordered so that (d1-d2)det(S) ≥ 0.
-The pseudoinverse, D+, is formed by inverting all the non-zero elements of D.

 The conic equation can be classified as one of the following cases (where k is an arbitrary multiple):